LoadingStill/WebGSM/README.md

 - Change the files permission to allow execution `sudo chmod +x LGSM-WebGui-Installer.sh`
 - Run the file `sudo ./LGSM-WebGui-Installer.sh`

+## Uninstalling
+- Change the files permission to allow execution `sudo chmod +x /var/www/lgsm-webgui/uninsatll.sh`
+- Run the file `sudo ./var/www/lgsm-webgui/uninsatll.sh`
+- **This will not unisntall the game servers you installed.
+You will need to do that manually in the gui or the terminal.
+Each game server is running as its own user, delete the user equals deleting the game server.
+Please remember to close the ports of the games you remove.

 ## Project Overview
 LGSM-WebGUI is a passionate endeavor to enhance the experience of managing game servers on Linux using the well-established LinuxGSM toolset.
 We recognize the importance of efficient server administration, and our goal is to make it accessible to both novices and experienced users alike.